Piprahwa: The inscription

-This inscription implied that the bone fragments were part of the remains of Gautama Buddha, the founder of Buddhism.
+This translation implied that the bone fragments were part of the remains of Gautama Buddha, the founder of Buddhism.
+The challenge in interpreting a language that was new to all lay in finding uses of less familiar words in other contexts to reach a definition.
+To make it harder, the hand copies of the inscription were not always accurate.
+Peppé's original copy had one minor omission but, when he passed it over to his assistant for more copies, other errors were made.
+Ambitious Pali scholars approached their translations with a passion that led to competition and grandstanding, often when they were working from different texts.
 Throughout the following decade or so, epigraphists debated the precise meaning of the inscription.
 Vincent Smith, William Hoey, Thomas Rhys Davids, and Emile Senart all translated the inscription to confirm that these were relics of the Buddha.

 In 1905, John Fleet, a former epigraphist of the Government of India, published a translation that agreed with this interpretation.
 However, on assuming the role of Secretary of the Royal Asiatic Society from Thomas Rhys Davids, Fleet proposed a different reading:

-"This is a deposit of relics of the brethen of Sukiti, kinsmen of Buddha the Blessed One, with their sisters, their children and wives."
+"This is a deposit of relics of the brethren of Sukiti, kinsmen of Buddha the Blessed One, with their sisters, their children and wives."
 This interpretation was firmly rejected by his contemporaries.
 Following such criticism Fleet wrote: "I now abandon my opinion".
-Epigraphists of the time subscribed instead to the translation by Auguste Barth:
+It took almost a decade to reach a consensus on the exact meaning of the inscription which resulted in it being subsequently labelled as 'controversial'.
+Ultimately epigraphists of the time subscribed to the translation by Auguste Barth: